What component of a rifle should you upgrade before anything else?

 This will obviously play a factor in buying a new trigger as well.
-The Ruger 10/22 is typically sold as an entire rifle from the factory for the two hundred to three hundred dollar range.
+The Ruger 10/22 is typically sold as an entire rifle from the factory for the $200-$300 range.
 And guess what?
 There are replacement triggers and trigger assemblies that can cost this much as well!

 Do you really want to pay as much as you did for the gun for a new trigger or trigger assembly?
 That’s up to you and your budget, so only you can decide.

-The good news is that not all replacement triggers or trigger assemblies are that expensive, and here are many that are sold for under a hundred dollars.
+The good news is that not all replacement triggers or trigger assemblies are that expensive.
+Many are available for less than a hundred dollars.

-As was noted previously, there are two kinds of triggers that you can get for the 10/22: the triggers themselves where you will need to disassemble the rifle almost fully in order to install them, and then replacement trigger assemblies where you will only need to remove the trigger assembly and replace it.
+There are two kinds of triggers that you can get for 10/22.
+The triggers themselves where you will need to disassemble the rifle almost fully in order to install them.
+Then, replacement trigger assemblies where you will only need to remove the trigger assembly and replace it.
 If you want the simplest replacement option available, you’ll want a replacement assembly and not just the trigger.

 The trigger is essentially the part of the firearm that you will be interacting with the most as a shooter.
-With that said, we’ll move onto the three best Ruger 10/22 trigger upgrades on the market for 2019.
+With that said, we’ll move on to the three best Ruger 10/22 trigger upgrades on the market for 2020.

 Ruger 10/22 BX Trigger